Kris-0605/jsonz/README.md

   return int.from_bytes(byte_stream.read(size), "little")
 ```

+It is possible to achieve higher storage density using bit manipulation.
+However, I believe this implementation is a good compromise between code complexity, computation time and output size.

 ### Writing a resizing integer

 1. Let the integer you would like to convert be $i$.